2024-2025 Applications are now open. Due on Friday, April 26, 2024.

 The Interdisciplinary Inquiry and Teaching Fellowship Program (IIT) is a partnership between the Michigan State University Graduate School and James Madison Residential College of Public Affairs at Michigan State University.

 One of the most pressing issues in higher education today is the preparation of future faculty for undergraduate teaching.
 Graduate education in the 21st century university demands that students develop not only subject matter expertise, but also the ability to translate this knowledge into successful teaching and learning.
-The Graduate School at Michigan State University and the James Madison College are pleased to sponsor an opportunity for graduate students to prepare for such work—the Interdisciplinary Inquiry and Teaching (IIT) Fellowship Program.
+The Graduate School at Michigan State University and James Madison College are pleased to sponsor an opportunity for six graduate students to prepare for such work—the Interdisciplinary Inquiry and Teaching (IIT) Fellowship Program.
+Students in their second or third year of their PhD program are encouraged to apply.
+Teaching experience is also helpful.

-Selected fellows will engage in regular meetings with other fellowship recipients, with JMC faculty, and with JMC students.
+Six selected fellows will engage in regular meetings with other fellowship recipients, with JMC faculty, and with JMC students.
 Fellows are also expected to attend select classes and curricular events in the college on a regular basis.
-Additionally, fellows will conduct individual or collaborative projects on interdisciplinary undergraduate teaching and mentoring, including Scholarship of Teaching and Learning (SOTL) projects, and will share their findings in public venues such as JMC teaching presentations, conferences, and peer-reviewed journals.
-Fellows are expected to commit approximately 10 hours monthly to the fellowship and will receive $5000 to help support project expenses and/or travel to a conference to share their findings.
+Additionally, fellows will conduct individual or collaborative projects on interdisciplinary undergraduate teaching and mentoring, including Scholarship of Teaching and Learning (SOTL) projects, and will share their findings in public venues such as JMC and the Graduate School Teaching Cohort Fellowship (TCF) Research Showcase.
+Graduate students are also encouraged to develop their Scholarship of Teaching and Learning projects for presentations, conferences, and peer-reviewed journals.
+Fellows are expected to commit approximately 10 hours monthly to the fellowship and will receive $5,000 to help support project expenses and/or travel to a conference to share their findings.

 The IIT Fellowship Program is for doctoral students with an interest in interdisciplinary inquiry and undergraduate teaching.
 The program welcomes applicants from all colleges whose teaching areas are relevant to a college of public affairs.
 Applicants should be enrolled full-time in a program leading to a PhD and making progress on their degrees, have previous teaching experience, and be in good academic standing.
 Preference will be given to students currently in their second and third years of doctoral study.
 Applicants should submit the attached application form, a CV, and a brief essay that describes their interest in and previous work with interdisciplinarity, as well as their specific interest in the IIT program.
 Awards will be made to individuals who, in the judgment of the review panel, have demonstrated academic achievement, interest in interdisciplinarity and undergraduate teaching, and engagement with issues in public affairs.
-Applications for the 2023-204 cohort are now closed.
-Applications for the 2024-2025 fellowship year must be submitted on or before May 1, 2024; interviews to follow.
+Applications must be submitted on or before April 10, 2024; with interviews to follow.

 For further information or questions regarding the program, please contact: